peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 ### EscapeURI
-    public static java.lang.String EscapeURI​(java.lang.String s, int mode) Escapes characters that can't appear in URIs or IRIs.
+    public static java.lang.String EscapeURI​(java.lang.String s, int mode) Checks a text string representing a URI or IRI and escapes characters it has that can't appear in URIs or IRIs.
 The function is idempotent; that is, calling the function again on the result with the same mode doesn't change the result.

 **Parameters:**

-* <code>s</code> - A string to escape.
+* <code>s</code> - A text string representing a URI or IRI.
+Can be null.

 * <code>mode</code> - Has the following meaning: 0 = Encode reserved code points, code
  points below U+0021, code points above U+007E, and square brackets